How to Unblock a Shower Drain Without Chemicals

 Step 1: Straighten It Out

-Straighten out a wire hanger as much as you can, but leave the other end in its original shape.
+Straighten a wire hanger as much as possible, while keeping the other end with its original shape.

-Make a hook that is small at the top of the wire you just straightened.
+Create a small hook at the end of the wire that you have just straightened out.

-Place the hook in the drain and look to look for hairs and debris.
-Remove anything that pops up.
+Insert the hook into the drain, and then fish to look for hairs and debris.
+Get rid of anything that comes up.

-The vacuum should be set into "liquids" (or "wet" mode.
+The vacuum should be set into "liquids" as well as "wet" mode.

 Stage 2: Seal Drainage